bcgov/bcdata/inst/JOSS/paper.md

 2: AwardsScholarshipsHist.txt
 ```

 A catalogue record can have one or multiple data files---or "resources".
-If there are multiple data resources the user will need to specify which resource they want. bcdata gives the user the option to interactively choose which resource they want, but for scripts it is usually better to be explicit using the `resource` argument to specify the desired dataset.
-In addition, catalogue records are more reliably referred to by their permanent ID so bcdata also suggests supplying that to the `record` argument instead of the English string.
+If there are multiple data resources the user will need to specify which resource they want. `bcdata` gives the user the option to interactively choose which resource they want, but for scripts it is usually better to be explicit using the `resource` argument to specify the desired data file.
+In addition, catalogue records are more reliably referred to by their permanent ID, so `bcdata` also suggests supplying that to the `record` argument instead of the English string.
 We are interested, in this case, in the `.xlsx` file so we choose option 1 or:

 ```r